Choi Soo-young: Early life and education

 Choi was born in Gwangju, Gyeonggi, South Korea, on February 10, 1990.
 She is the younger sister of Choi Soo-jin, who is a musical theatre actress.

 Choi graduated from JeongShin Women's High School in 2009.
 She went on to major in film studies and graduated from Chung-Ang University in February 2016, receiving a lifetime achievement award at the graduation ceremony.
 Her fellow Girls' Generation member Kwon Yuri attended the same university.

 Life and career

 2000–2007: Career beginnings

 Choi was initially discovered through an SM Entertainment Open Audition when she was in fifth grade.
-She later won first place at the 2002 Korea-Japan Ultra Idol Duo Audition and debuted in Japan as a member of Route 0.
-The duo released three singles before disbanding in 2003.
+She later won first place at the 2002 Korea-Japan Ultra Idol Duo Audition, leading to her debuting in Japan as a member of Route 0.
+The duo released three singles before ultimately disbanding in 2003.

 Choi returned to SM Entertainment and eventually debuted in South Korea as a member of the girl group Girls' Generation in August 2007.